Community participation funding

 Community Participation Funding (CPF) is available for initiatives from $1000 to $5000 that aim to increase the involvement of low participation groups in sport and active recreation.
 The low participation groups targeted through this scheme include culturally and linguistically diverse (CaLD) groups, Aboriginal communities, people with disability, disengaged youth, seniors etc.

-If your project will be based in the regions, please discuss your ideas with your local Department of Sport and Recreation (DSR) regional office first to determine which regional grants are most appropriate for your project).
+If your project will be based in the regions, please discuss your ideas with your local Sport and Recreation (WA) regional office first to determine which regional grants are most appropriate for your project.

 The project must target either participation and/or people development outcomes: